bertmelis/VitoWiFi/README.md

 - As this is an implementation of the P300 (aka VS2) protocol, your boiler must be compatible with this protocol.

 ## Usage
-see [usage](https://github.com/bertmelis/VitoWifi/blob/master/USAGE.md) for more details or explore the examples.
+See [usage](https://github.com/bertmelis/VitoWifi/blob/master/USAGE.md) for more details or explore the examples.
+A working example using Homie and my [WifiPrinter](https://github.com/bertmelis/WifiPrinter) can be found on my [Github page](https://github.com/bertmelis/homie-boiler).

 ## TO DO
 - improve reliability
 - add transformation functions for returned values
-- communication is really slow.
+- ~~communication is really slow.
 After initializing, it is quite fast however.
-Maybe I could reset the connection after every TX/RX.
+Maybe I could reset the connection after every TX/RX.~~ Done!

 ## HISTORY